gprMax/gprMax/docs/source/examples_antennas.rst

     :language: none
     :linenos:

 The wire is modelled using the ``#edge`` command which specifies properties of the edge of the Yee cell.
 The antenna is fed using the ``#transmission_line`` command.
 The one-dimensional transmission line model virtually attaches to the dipole at the gap between the arms.
 The antenna has an input resistance :math:`Z_{in} = 73~\Omega` specified in the ``#transmission_line`` command, and uses a Gaussian waveform with a centre frequency of 1GHz.
-A time window of 60ns is used: firstly, to give enough time for the response to decay down to zero; and secondly, to allow a reasonable (17MHz) spacing for the frequency bins when calculating FFTs, as :math:`\Delta f=1/T` where :math:`\Delta f` is the frequency bin spacing and :math:`T` is the time window.
+A time window of 60ns is used: firstly, to give enough time for the response to decay down to zero; and secondly, to allow a reasonable resolution (17MHz) for calculating antenna parameters that involve taking a FFT (:math:`\Delta f=1/T` where :math:`\Delta f` is the frequency bin spacing and :math:`T` is the time window).

 Time histories of voltage and current values in the transmission line are saved to the output file.
 These are documented in the :ref:`output file section <output>`.
 These parameters are useful for calculating characteristics of the antenna such as the input impedance or S-parameters. gprMax includes a Python module (in the ``tools`` package) to help you view the input impedance and admittance and s11 parameter from an antenna model fed using a transmission line.
 Details of how to use this module is given in the :ref:`tools section <plotting>`.